browserengineering/book/book/scheduling.md

 browser rendering code.
 This lets web page authors change the page and be confident that it will be rendered right away.

 The implementation of this JavaScript API is straightforward.
-We store the callbacks on the JavaScript side:
+Like before, we store the callbacks on the JavaScript side:

 ``` {.javascript file=runtime}
 RAF_LISTENERS = [];